In August 1907, Oswald Chambers was in Japan.

 Shortly after Chambers’ arrival, Charles and Lettie Cowman decided to leave Japan for a “deputation trip,” to England.

-They asked Chambers to join them, anticipating his presence in England could help their fund-raising.
+They asked Chambers to join them, anticipating his presence in England might help their fund-raising.

-When they stopped in Kobe, Japan, Charles lay ill from neuralgia, but Lettie delivered tracks and Scripture portions to the crew.
+When they stopped in Kobe, Japan, Charles lay ill from neuralgia.
+Lettie delivered tracks and portions of Scripture to the crew.

 Several days later, Charles Cowman pointed out a comet in the sky.